A Typical Year at MDA

 A more recent program, OperationMD ShortBreak provides as the name implies, a short break over the weekend for parents or primary carers and a recreational opportunity for the client.
 Over 20 instances totaling over 3,600 hours is currently being delivered on an annual basis.

-Futures For Young Adults continues to deliver recreational, vocational and educational programming to a group of young MD clients.
-The Futures program curriculum stimulates and provides unique opportunities for its participants.
-Over 12,000 hours of programmed activity are provided annually.
+The Futures For Young Adults ceased operations in 2016 shortly after the introduction of the NDIS.
+In its past operation, the program delivered recreational, vocational and educational programming to a group of young MD clients.
+The Futures program curriculum stimulated and provided unique opportunities for its participants.
+More than 125,000 hours of programmed activity were provided over the course of the programs existence.

 Through the conduct of Adult Social Groups, the MDA provides the mechanism and opportunity for like-minded individuals to socialise and achieve true mutual support.
 Many new friendships have been formed and useful information exchanged to the point where “struggling with the disorder has been shared between new found friends.”